-The accompanying unaudited condensed financial statements, which include the accounts of Celsion Corporation (the "Company"), have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The accompanying unaudited condensed financial statements of Celsion Corporation (the "Company"), have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of management, all adjustments, consisting only of normal recurring accruals considered necessary for a fair presentation, have been included in the accompanying unaudited financial statements.
-Operating results for the three months ended December 31, 2001 are not necessarily indicative of the results that may be expected for any other interim period or for the full year ending September 30, 2002.
+Operating results for the six months ended March 31, 2002 are not necessarily indicative of the results that may be expected for any other interim period or for the full year ending September 30, 2002.
 For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2001.